-'''

-Dates can be any of the following:

-Explicit Dates:

 Dates can be expressed as explicit date strings in the YYYYMMDD[HHMM] format.

-The year, month and day are required, while the hours and minutes are not; the hours and

-minutes will default to 0000 if no values are provided.
+The year, month and day are required, while the hours and minutes are not; the hours and minutes will default to 0000 if no values are provided.

-Deltas:

 Dates can be expressed as delta values.
 For example, '2h' would mean 2 hours in the future.

-You can also use negative values to express times in the past (e.g., -7d would be one week
+You can also use negative values to express times in the past (e.g., -7d would be one week ago).

-ago).

-Units:

-s -> seconds
+- s -> seconds

-m -> minutes
+- m -> minutes

-h -> hours
+- h -> hours

-d -> days
+- d -> days

-'''